-OK, so you are being honest with yourself and have continued reading, and you are either someone who has an ecommerce website and never done any form of paid advertising, or you have dived into doing a little bit of AdWords but stopped because it hurt your bank balance.
-Or your simply curious about having seen images turning up as Ads In Google Search Results when searching and wondered how you can be there too?
+OK, let us assume you are either someone who has an ecommerce website and never done any form of Paid Advertising, Or, you have attempted running textual ads using Google AdWords but stopped because it hurt your bank balance.
+Or you have become curious about your competitors Ad images in Google Search Results.

 More and more of our clients have switched to doing what was commonly referred to for some time as PLAs (Product Listing Ads) which are paid display ads within Google.
 But the real buzz word you want to know more about is Google Shopping.

 Google Shopping is a comparison shopping site within the Google Network and your PLAs are the display ads that turn up on the Google Shopping channel.
 So, the following terms Google Shopping, PLA and Product Listing Ads are terms which are often interchangeable in conversion when talking about image advertising online.

 However, Google Shopping Campaigns is the official title for the PLA structure and it used to be FREE to online retailers prior to July 2012.

 But, it has not gone unnoticed that the Small Business Website Operator in Scotland, has taken a little longer, until 2014 actually, before some of the small 'ETAILER' community began finding out more about how to set up a Google Shopping Campaign.
 Let's briefly outline without going into too much detail what you need to know.

 Google currently supports data feeds in the following formats